 No, it is unlikely that pre-plea diversion will result in a conviction for immigration purposes.

-If your loved one is facing a criminal charge in north Texas, call us at (817) 203-2220 for a complimentary strategy session.
+If your loved one is facing a criminal charge in north Texas, call us at (817) 203-2220 or reach out online for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
 During this call we will: